Introduction

 Note: Student will choose 15 credits from the elective modules

-Note: The Omani Culture Module is a compulsory module that will be offered during summer.
+Note: The Omani Culture Module is a compulsory module that will be offered during academic year.
 It carries 0 credit so it will not contribute to the programme credits.